filippogandolfi/computer_vision_RobEng/README.md

-# computervisionRobEng
+# Computer Vision projects
 Computer Vision is one of the Robotics Engineering first year courses.
-These projects are assignment that I have done, with my other two collagues Francesca Canale and Marco Giordano.
+These projects are assignments that I have done, with my other two collagues Francesca Canale and Marco Giordano.
+The goal was different for every project.